FlyRayTsou/whoami/README.md

 # Brief Introduction

 I travel and work in the world and enjoy life between the cities.
-I have over five years of experience as a web developer.
+I have over 6 years of experience as a web developer.
 I like to study tech and share what I learned.
 My name is Ray Tsou.
 Nice to meet you.

 # Tech Blog